|Height:||60-100 cm (2-3.3 ft)|

-Zantedeschia aethiopica is found in usually seasonally damp places in a wide range of the winter rainfall area.
+Zantedeschia aethiopica (L.) Spreng. is found in usually seasonally damp places in a wide range of the winter rainfall area.
 Known as Arum lilies or Calla lilies in different parts of the world, they are a popular cut flower which can be fragrant.
-This species has naturalized along the Northern California coast and is found in many places, including abandoned homesteads, blooming in spring.
+In parts of Australia and New Zealand, this is a prohibited plant and considered a serious weed.
+This species has also naturalized along the Northern California coast and is found in many places, including abandoned homesteads, blooming in spring.
 Photos by Mary Sue Ittner show some of the naturalized plants including a clump at Salt Point State Park.

 'Child's Perfection' (syn.
 'Childsiana') is a dwarf selection of Zantedeschia aethiopica that grows to about 18 inches (0.5 m) tall in moist soil and partial shade.
 The arachnids on the flowers in the second photo are Opiliones, commonly called harvestmen or daddy-long-legs.
 Photos taken May 2007 by Jay Yourch.